 Cons:

 Regions Bank is a regional bank that offers various financial services and account options in the South and Midwest.
-It’s a great option for those looking for one financial institution for all their financial needs.
+It’s a great option for those seeking one financial institution for all their financial needs.

 Regions Bank offers many rewards programs on checking and savings accounts.
-However, interest rates are on the low side – and you will pay a fee for withdrawals from your savings account.
+However, interest rates are low – and you will pay a fee for withdrawals from your savings account.

 The basic checking account comes with a $5 monthly maintenance fee you can’t avoid paying.
-But you won’t pay overdraft fees, and you’ll get unlimited check writing and access to Online Bill Pay.
+But you won’t pay overdraft fees; you’ll get unlimited check writing and access to online bill pay.

 Pros: